 - NBC Sports - Blue, Orange + Blue

 - TNT - Orange, Blue, Orange + Blue

-Another great option is to get Hulu.
-Yes, we know it’s mostly known for the video on demand service it has been offering for years, but the live TV plan is also pretty great.
-Priced at $39.99 per month, subscribers get to enjoy dozens of channels, as well as access to the VOD library.
+Another great option is to get Hulu Live TV.
+Yes, we know it's mostly known for the video on demand service it has been offering for years, but the live TV plan is also pretty great.
+The subscribers get to enjoy dozens of channels, as well as access to the VOD library.
 Plus, if you want to customize your service a bit, you can add a couple of channel packs or premium networks for extra cash, of course.

 Hulu is home to quite a few channels, including some that will help you watch various soccer leagues throughout the year.

 - ESPN Deportes - Espanol Addon ($4.99 per month)